 Step 1: Go through your magazines and tear the images from them.
 No gluing yet!
 Just let yourself have lots of fun looking through magazines and pulling out pictures or words or headlines that strike your fancy.
 Have fun with it.
 Make a big pile of images and phrases and words.

-Step 2: Go through the images and begin to lay your favorites on the board.
+Step 2: Go through the magazine cutouts and begin to lay your favorites on the board.
 Eliminate any images that no longer feel right.
 This step is where your intuition comes in.
-As you lay the pictures on the board, you’ll get a sense how the board should be laid out.
+As you lay the pictures on the board, you’ll get a sense of how the board should be laid out.
 For instance, you might assign a theme to each corner of the board.
 Health, Job, Spirituality, Relationships, for instance.
 Or it may just be that the images want to go all over the place.
 Or you might want to fold the board into a book that tells a story.
 At my retreats, I’ve seen women come up with wildly creative ways to present a vision board.

 Step 3: Glue everything onto the board.
 Add writing if you want.
 You can paint on it, or write words with markers.